 The operations of TC Media Books are, for the most part, divided into three segments which serve the three main school markets: the school market in Canada outside of Québec; the school market in Québec; and the higher education market mainly in Québec.
 In addition, we have a segment specialized in the production of professional development materials for the benefit of teachers and other professionals of the education market.
-We are among the leading publishers in the French school market in Canada outside of Québec and in the French higher education publishing market in Canada, and we are a leading publisher in the French school market in Québec.
+We are among the leading publishers in the French school market in Canada outside of Québec, the French immersion market in Canada and in the French higher education publishing market in Canada, and we are a leading publisher in the French school market in Québec.

 The revenues of TC Media Books are diversified by markets, customers, subjects and titles.
-Its principal customers are ministries of education, school boards, elementary schools and high schools, CEGEPs, colleges and vocational schools, community colleges, universities and, in some cases, foreign distributors and bookstores.
+Its principal customers are ministries of education, school service centres, school boards, elementary schools, high schools, CEGEPs, colleges and vocational schools, community colleges, universities, bookstores and, in some cases, foreign distributors.

-The revenues of Groupe Constructo derive from the construction and real estate markets.
+The revenues of Groupe Constructo derive mainly from the construction sector and government procurement in Québec.
 Its principal customers are Québec public and private sector businesses, general and specialty contractors, manufacturers and distributors, as well as architects, engineers, technicians and designers.